Cloudlynx/docs/accountmanagement.rst

   * **User Information** – enter basic User information data (e.g. first, last name, e-mail address).
   * **Customer Information** – enter basic Company information.
 During the registration process, your Account and Project are created in the Keystone.
 Your **Customer Name** will be used as a Project name in the Cloud.
   * **Payment Information** – information related to payment method that will be used for paying the invoices.
 Available options: ‘PayPal’ or ‘Monthly Invoicing’.

+.. sidebar: **Note:**

-  **Note:** ‘**PayPal**’ – billing will be automatically via PayPal.
+   ‘**PayPal**’ – billing will be automatically via PayPal.
 PayPal authorization of the automatic payment of the invoice is needed.
-From the registration page, you’ll be redirected to the PayPal authorization page. ‘**Monthly Invoicing**’ - billing will be done by sending a monthly invoice in PDF format via e-mail notification.
+From the registration page, you’ll be redirected to the PayPal authorization page.

+   ‘**Monthly Invoicing**’ - billing will be done by sending a monthly invoice in PDF format via e-mail notification.
 Authorization for monthly invoicing payment method is required.
 Cloudlynx administrators manually do this process.

 ‘Promo Code’ is an optional field.
 The Cloudlynx provides promotional codes.

   * **Terms and Conditions** - Before you processed with registration, please click on the link provided and read the Terms and Conditions.
 After you have read the Terms and Conditions, if you agree to them, check the box acknowledging that you accept the agreement, and continue with the account registration process.

 3. Click on the Finish button to send the registration data.